Taha-Zahid/HundredNumberGameJavaScript/README.md

 # Hundred Number Game 💯

-An engaging Pig Game where players roll dice, accumulate points, and aim to be the first to reach 100 points to win!
+An engaging Hundred Number Game where players roll dice, accumulate points, and aim to be the first to reach 100 points to win!

 ## Description 📝